-Each instrument endorsed by The Global Innovation Lab for Climate Finance is rigorously analyzed by our research teams.
+This publication is CPI’s analysis of Energy Savings Insurance, an innovative climate finance instrument endorsed by the Global Innovation Lab for Climate Finance (the Lab).
+CPI serves as the Lab’s Secretariat.
+Each instrument endorsed by the Lab is rigorously analyzed by our research teams.
 High-level findings of this research are published on each instrument, so that others may leverage this analysis to further their own climate finance innovation.

 This report provides the analysis on Energy Savings Insurance, an instrument to insure the financial performance of energy efficiency savings projects in Mexico and other countries.